 In broad bean season this kale pesto goes particularly well with our favourite legume; it's interesting that, quite independently, all those living in the five Blue Zones of the world, where longevity is the key-word, grow and eat them.

 Usually you will find that olive oil and lemon are amongst the chief ingredients; added to your kale pesto they turn it into a veritable medicine-chest of prevention.
 One of them is sulforaphane for diabetics.

 I almost never use lemon juice; that's odd I hear you thinking.
 It is because more than half of the goodies are found in the whole-pulp.

-So lime and lemon pulp are used in our cooking every single day.
-They are the richest source of vitamin C and a very interesting phytonutrient called limonin.
+So lemon pulp is used in our cooking every single day.
+Citrus is the richest source of vitamin C and a very interesting phytonutrient called limonin.
 Few conditions frighten me more than Alzheimer's disease.

 Citrus in general is the best source of beta-cryptoxanthin; the most important phytonutrient in the fight against senility.

 Nuts, seeds and whole grains too are rich sources of very important phytonutrients called lignans; they protect women from malignant breast tumours and all of us from cardiovascular disease.

 Kale pesto is for the well-being of many parts of the body but especially the eyes.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.